 - Express the meaning and emotion of the readings through the use of proper diction, pacing, and voice inflection, which are appropriate to specific genres of sacred literature.

 - Move to and from the ambo in a way that does not distract from the liturgy.

-Before they begin to serve, lectors must attend a thirty minute training session at the beginning of the semester.
+Before they begin to serve, new lectors must attend a training session during the first few weeks of the semester.

 Lectors should prepare for the liturgy by reviewing the readings for Mass at home.
 They should arrive at least ten minutes before their scheduled liturgy and check the lectionary in the sacristy.
 If you cannot serve at your scheduled liturgy, you must find a substitute from the roster of lectors.

 - Review the readings at home prior to your scheduled Mass.